 - Loads and Loads of Characters: 12 characters are available in the released prototype version, which is surprisingly up to even professional standards.
 While they never did get close to the desired number of characters, a massive 36 characters planned before cancellation, the total number of Support Cards, a total of 101 characters each from a different universe, is just as gigantic.

 - Mega Crossover/Mascot Fighter: Being MUGEN-based, it's par for the course.

-- Scenery Porn: The stages, whether you're in the Sacred Forest Meadow, on the surface of Valhalla, crossing Zenan Bridge, or inside the Ceres Space Colony, there's so much to look at, you just might find yourself forgetting about the fight at hand.
+- Scenery Porn: The stages, whether you're in the Sacred Forest Meadow, on the surface of Valhalla, crossing Zenan Bridge, dodging traffic on the Central Highway, or inside the Ceres Space Colony, there's so much to look at, you just might find yourself forgetting about the fight at hand.

 - Surprisingly Good English: If the trailers are anything to go by, Ivy and Samus note are the only English-speaking playable characters from Japanese games.
 Everyone else, regardless of whether or not they had English voiceovers at one point or another, is speaking in Japanese or is a Heroic Mime of some sort.